When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Weight134 g

-The Tissot Seastar 1000 is the ultimate budget-friendly Swiss dive watch, delivering serious underwater credentials with everyday versatility.
-Its robust 40mm stainless steel case is built to handle depths of up to 1,000ft, while the mineral bezel and screw-down crown enhance durability.
+The Tissot Seastar 1000 is the ultimate budget-friendly Swiss dive watch, delivering serious underwater cred with everyday versatility.
+Its 40mm stainless steel case is built to handle depths of up to 1,000ft, while the mineral bezel and screw-down crown can take a proper beating.

 You have the option of a quartz-powered model (which we’ve chosen here), or a model with the Powermatic 80 movement offering a staggering 80-hour power reserve.